 Newark School-Based Health Centers (SBHC)

-SBHC provide primary medical, dental and behavioral health care services to students and families (up to age 21) in the school where the health center is based and other locations in its surrounding community.
+SBHC provides primary medical, dental, and behavioral health care services to students and families (up to age 21) in the school where the health center is based and other locations in its surrounding community.

 Family Planning Options